There are many ordinary/partial differential equations/systems describing

 be considered as well.

-Prerequisites: 1 semester “Advanced Calculus”, 1 semester “Linear Algebra”.
-Optional: 2 semester “Advanced Calculus”, 2 semester “Linear Algebra”, 1 semester “Functions of Complex Variables”, elements of the functional analysis and the ordinary differential equations theory.
+1 semester “Advanced Calculus”, 1 semester “Linear Algebra”.
+Optional: 2 semesters “Advanced Calculus”, 2 semesters “Linear Algebra”, 1 semester “Functions of Complex Variables”, elements of the functional analysis and the ordinary differential equations theory.

 - Ordinary differential equations as models of various physical, chemical, biological etc. phenomena.
 First integrals.

 - Qualitative and quantative analysis.
 Well-posed and ill-posed problems.
 Existence and uniqueness for the Cauchy problem.
 Boundary problem.
 Double-sweep method.
 Sturm-Liouville problem.

 - Partial differential equations as models of various phenomena.
 First integrals.
 Self-similar solutions.